-If desired, the router can be configured with the WiFi module.
-WiFi antenna connector is on the front panel.
-Note that routers cannot be retrofitted with interfaces feature at some point in the future.
+If desired, the router can be configured with these optional interfaces.
+Note that routers cannot be retrofitted with these interfaces feature at some point in the future.
 See the router's technical manual for details on versions and possible combinations of interfaces.